| Captain's Flat mine owners

 over and the town settled into a moody silence and

+threatened to become a ghost town.
 Mr. Channon maintained the leases and kept pumps

 working in the shafts to prevent flooding, but this was